Thuynh808/HA-WebTrack/README.md

    ansible-playbook site.yaml -vv
    ```
    **This command starts the installation and configuration of `ALL` components for this project.
 The -vv option increases verbosity, which can help with troubleshooting if needed.**

    - Apache HTTPD on `webservers` group
    - HAProxy load balancer on `balancers` group
    - Grafana on `control` node
    - Node Exporter on `balancers` and `webservers` group
    - Prometheus on `control` node
    - Promtail on `balancers` and `webservers` group
+   - LVM storage for Loki logs on control node
    - Loki on `control` node
    - Alertmanager on `control` node